kubeflow/kfp-tekton/CONTRIBUTING.md

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

+## Development Guidelines

+Please take a look at the [KFP-Tekton Developer Guide](sdk/python/README.md) for details about how to make code contributions to the KFP-Tekton project.

 ## Code reviews